cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 **The following is a detailed step-by-step example of how test retries works:**

-Assuming we have set test retries to `2` (for a total of 3 attempts), the following is how the tests would run.
+Assuming we have configured test retries with `2` retry attempts (for a total of 3 attempts), here is how the tests might run:

 1. A test runs for the first time.
 If the {% fa fa-check-circle green %} test passes, Cypress will move forward with any remaining tests as usual.